ACS Olimpic Cetate Râșnov

 Asociația Clubul Sportiv Olimpic Cetate Râșnov, commonly known as Olimpic Cetate Râțnov or Cetate Râșnov, is a Romanian football club based in Râșnov, Brașov County, currently playing in Liga III.

 History

-Olimpic Cetate Râșnov was founded in 1930 as FC Râșnov and played for all its history at Liga IV until 2016.
+Olimpic Cetate Râșnov was founded in 1930 as FC Râșnov and played for all its history at regional and county championships until 2016.
 In 2007 the club was reorganized and missed a promotion to Liga III at the end of the 2012–13 season.

-At the end of the 2015–16 Liga IV season, the team from Râșnov was crowned champions of Brașov County and went to the promotion play-off match.
-After a tough play-off against Unirea Cristuru Secuiesc, Olimpic won on aggregate and promoted to Liga III.
+At the end of the 2015–16 season, under the leadership of Ioan Sima, the team won Liga IV – Brașov County and prevailed against Unirea Cristuru Secuiesc, the winner of Liga IV – Harghita County, in the promotion play-off.
+After a 3–3 draw on aggregate (1–3 away and 2–0 at home), promotion to Liga III was secured on the away goals rule.

 At the end of the 2016–17 Liga III season, the first season for the club at Liga III, Galben-Albaștrii finished in 7th place.